 The term Dual Diagnosis can pertain to a broad spectrum of mental illnesses and addictions.
 Whether the addiction or mental illness becomes present first, the two can often be seen hand-in-hand.
-Substance misuse can, in fact, worsen mental disorders.
+Substance misuse can worsen mental disorders.
 Additionally, some people who experience mild to severe mental illnesses can turn to drugs or alcohol in attempts to cope– hence, a vicious cycle can begin.

 No two mental illnesses are exactly alike, just as no addiction looks the same for every addict.
 Treatment for Dual Diagnosis is individualized for the patient and his specific history, condition, and psychiatric needs.